 This Fusilli with Mushroom and Roasted Butternut Squash is a delicious, quick fall recipe for you and your family to enjoy.
 Easy and delicious!!

 While you are reading this, I will be landing in Chicago.
 YES, I am so excited to be able to spend the weekend in this beautiful city with my husband and one of my best friends, Haydê.
 She already visited me few times in Toronto and now it’s my turn.
 My husband has to travel to Chicago for work and I took this opportunity to visit my special friend.
 She is my childhood friend and has been living in the USA for over 13 years.
 Currently, she is attending Law school in Chicago.
 We grew up in Brazil and every time we are together it is so much fun.
 We always remember our funny experiences as children.
 I am sure we are going to have so much fun this weekend.
 I’m so excited!!

 So, this recipe is so easy to make but there are few things that I would like to point out:

 - It’s important to cut your butternut squash into roughly the same size pieces.
-This ensures all the pieces to cook at the same time.
-If you cut them in different sizes, the smaller will cook faster than others and they will probably become soggy by the time the bigger pieces are ready.
+This ensures all the pieces cook at the same time.
+If you cut them in different sizes, the smaller ones will cook faster than others and they will probably become soggy by the time the bigger pieces are ready.

 - Another important tip is to add the chopped butternut squash in a single layer to the baking sheet like I did with the Roasted Root Vegetable with Thyme recipe to avoid they become mushy.

 - And finally, toss every single piece with olive oil.
 Make sure the pieces are coated on all sides.
 If they aren’t, the sides not coated will be very dry.